Matein092/Agenda/Readme.md

 ___
 Clone or download the repository and open your favortie IDE for java and:
 ___
--Click in the folder src
+1. Click in the folder src

-  -Click in the folder gui
+2. Click in the folder gui

-    -Run the ScheduleMain.java class as a Java project
+3. Run the ScheduleMain.java class as a Java project